Motivating Innovation with a Misspecified Roadmap

 \begin{corollary} Fix a hiring menu $\{E,I\}$.
 Suppose that under $E$, $a_1=1$ is chosen at $t=1$ for every $\gamma>0$, and under $I$, $a_1=2$ is chosen at $t=1$ for every $\gamma>0$.
 If \eqref{eq:dynamic:screening:nondeg} holds, then $D(\gamma)$ is strictly increasing in $\gamma$.
 Moreover, if $D(\gamma')<0<D(\gamma'')$ for some $\gamma'<\gamma''$, then there exists a unique cutoff $\gamma^\ast\in(\gamma',\gamma'')$ such that $D(\gamma^\ast)=0$, where all types $\gamma>\gamma^\ast$ strictly prefer track $I$, and all types $\gamma<\gamma^\ast$ strictly prefer track $E$. \end{corollary}

 Corollary \ref{thm:dynamic:screening} characterizes a simple screening mechanism that is consistent with innovation problems: continuation incentives that reward success make the innovation track strictly more attractive for types with larger $\gamma$, because a larger $\gamma$ dampens the post-success rise in misspecification concerns $\lambda_2(1)=-\frac{1}{\gamma}\log\theta_H$ and therefore raises the agent's valuation of any nonconstant success-contingent continuation pay.
-This screening device does not require extraneous lotteries or side signals: it relies only on the project's own output.
-Combined with Theorem \ref{thm:dynamic:trap-scaleup}, Corollary \ref{thm:dynamic:screening} clarifies which agents are profitable for high-upside projects: when the scale-up value $A$ is high, the principal prefers (and can screen for) types with larger $\gamma$, i.e., agents whose misspecification concerns do not become overwhelming after early unexplained success.
-This screening approach complements existing work suggesting that shared beliefs and values in organizations originate mostly through screening in the hiring process \citep[e.g.,][Section 2]{van10}.
+Notice also that this screening device does not require extraneous lotteries or side signals: it relies only on the project's own output.
+Combined with Theorem \ref{thm:dynamic:trap-scaleup}, Corollary \ref{thm:dynamic:screening} clarifies which types of agents are profitable for high-upside projects: when the scale-up value $\xi$ in \eqref{eq:multiplier} is high, the principal prefers (and can screen for) types with larger $\gamma$, i.e., agents whose misspecification concerns do not become overwhelming after early unexplained success.